gpubiceps/pytorch_research_work/README.md

 # pytorch_research_work
-Neural network algorithm for the analysis of heart rhythm disturbances based on an ECG feature matrix
+Neural network algorithm, based on ECG feature matrix, for the analysis of heart rhythm disturbances